shubhangigupta283/kiva-API-graphQL/README.md

-Dependencies :
+Steps to run :

 1. pip install requests

 2. pip install pandas

-Steps to run :
+3. python kivaTeamData.py

-1. python kivaTeamData.py
+Output :

-2. output.csv will be generated at the same location where the .py file is saved
+output.csv will be generated at the same location where the .py file is saved